Horton’s Kids Programs

 About

-Horton’s Kids Academic and Youth Development Programs offers one-on-one tutoring, literacy intervention, homework help, and educational advocacy for children.
-The program’s approach is multi-faceted and intersects through four reinforcing strands of service: academics, youth development, health and wellness, and family engagement.
-Horton’s Kids empowers more than 600 youth to improve their academic outcomes, develop important character traits, and access healthy meals, and children in Horton’s Kids are twice as likely to graduate from high school, with a graduation rate that is twice the neighborhood average.
-Horton’s Kids also provides food, clothing, personal hygiene products, and other items that children need to grow and be healthy, and offers children opportunities to broaden their horizons, find new interests, explore their strengths, and enjoy childhood.
+Horton’s Kids Programs offers one-on-one tutoring, literacy intervention, homework help, and educational advocacy.
+The program uses a holistic, multi-faceted approach that intersects academics, youth development, health and wellness, and family engagement.
+It also provides food, clothing, personal hygiene products, and other items that children need to grow and be healthy, and offers children ways to broaden their horizons, find new interests, explore their strengths, and enjoy childhood.
+Children in Horton’s Kids are twice as likely to graduate from high school as the neighborhood average, and the organization empowers more than 600 youth to improve their academic outcomes, develop important character traits, and access healthy meals.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.